-Paediatric patients who weigh ≥ 40 kg are treated with the adult dosing recommendations above.
+Paediatric patients who weigh \ge 40 kg are treated with the adult dosing recommendations above.
 The weight-based dosing recommendation and dosing interval for paediatric patients < 40 kg are shown in Table 2, with maintenance doses starting 2 weeks after loading dose administration.

-For patients switching from Soliris to Ultomiris, the loading dose of Ultomiris should be administered 2 weeks after the last Soliris infusion, and then maintenance doses should be administered per weight-based dosing regimen shown in Table 2, starting 2 weeks after loading dose administration.
+For patients switching from Soliris to Ultomiris, the loading dose of Ultomiris should be administered 2 weeks after the last Soliris maintenance infusion (or 1 week after the last Soliris induction infusion), and then maintenance doses should be administered per weight-based dosing regimen shown in Table 2, starting 2 weeks after loading dose administration.